OrhoDev/SVRN/sdk/README.md

 ## Default Relayer

-The SDK includes a default relayer for development and testing at `https://missed-insulin-infrastructure-vids.trycloudflare.com`.
+The SDK includes a default relayer for development testing.
 This allows you to start building immediately without hosting your own relayer.

 For production deployments, run your own relayer instance to ensure availability and control over infrastructure.